 If you are excited about boarding your cruise, then you might have had this bad experience.
 With boarding time opening at 12:00, you arrive right at noon, only to be greeted by long lines that take forever to get through.
-It’s hardly how anyone envisions starting their cruise.
+It’s not how anyone envisions starting their cruise.

-So having priority boarding like what’s included with FTTF would be a huge benefit to FTTF, right?
+So having priority boarding like what’s included with FTTF would be a huge benefit, right?
 Not so fast.

-Carnival has already recognized this problem of a rush of people coming right at the opening of boarding and created a logjam of passengers.
-In response, they are currently rolling out “staggered” check-in.
+Carnival has already recognized the problem of a rush of people coming right at the opening of boarding and created a logjam of passengers.
+In response, they have switched to a “staggered” check-in.
 This breaks passengers into groups, giving them a 30-minute boarding window.
 You can only check-in during your boarding time or later, but not earlier.

 The result has been positive.
 Anecdotes claim that it’s dramatically reduced congestion on embarkation day, making waits much shorter.

 But what if your port doesn’t have staggered check-in?
 Well, often simply waiting a little longer to board can make security and check-in a breeze.
 We’d suggest going about 45 minutes before check-in closes.
 By that time the number of people checking-in is usually in the single-digits, making the wait non-existent.

-Verdict: If you love to board right when check-in opens and avoiding having to be in line with lots of others, then FTTF is well worth it.
-Otherwise, staggered check-in or just arriving a little later means spending very little time in line.
+Verdict: If you love to board first right when check-in opens and avoiding having to be in line with lots of others, then FTTF is well worth it.
+Otherwise, staggered check-in or just arriving a little later actually means spending only a little time in line.

 First access to your stateroom

-With having to turnover thousands of cabins in just a few short hours, it can mean that passengers have to wait a little bit before their cabin is ready for them.
+With having to ready thousands of cabins in just a few short hours, it can mean that passengers have to wait a little bit before their cabin is ready for them.
 Faster to the Fun guarantees that your room will be ready when you board.